Jeff-ChenFan-Wang/TelecomChurnAnalysis/README.md

         - Random Forest Classifier
         - XGBoost
         - LightGBM
-    - The final estimator is combined with another Logistic regression (a final estimator with XGBoost was tested but was much longer to train and surprisingly didn't yield better results)
  - FastAPI loads classifier and pipeline pickle files, then exposes an endpoint for prediction
  - FastAPI is then built into a Docker image
     - FastAPI Docker image is pushed to AWS ECR